Nakama Station: Lines

 The station is served by the Chikuhō Main Line and is located 14.9 km from the starting point of the line at Wakamatsu.

 Station layout

-The station consists of a side and an island platform serving three tracks.
+The station consists of a side and an island platform serving three tracks, connected to the station building by a footbridge.
 A siding branches off track three.
 The station building houses a staffed ticket window which is open for two hours in the morning only.